linobollansee/fullstack-project/markdown/05-user-authentication.md

 ## Overview

-In this guide, you'll implement JWT-based authentication:
+This guide implements JWT-based authentication with industry-standard security:

-- User registration and login
+- User registration and login with NestJS
-- Password hashing with bcrypt
+- Password hashing with bcrypt (salt rounds: 12)
-- JWT token generation and validation
+- JWT token generation and validation using @nestjs/jwt and passport
-- Protected routes with guards
+- Protected routes with JwtAuthGuard using @nestjs/passport
-- Update existing tests for authentication
+- Updated E2E tests with authentication tokens

 ---